-What is a trading calculator?
+What is a Exness calculator?

 Calculator ExnessThe trading calculator helps estimate the conditions of a trade by considering details like account type, currency, trading instrument, volume in lots, and leverage.
 It uses almost real-time data to calculate things like margin, commission, swaps, and pip value.